 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Please note: access is by advance permit only; please contact us on 01621 853142 or email us us to arrange a visit.
-Northey House and out buildings are let on a private lease and are not open to the public
+Please note: To help us care for Northey, access is by advance permit only; please call us on 01621 853142 or email to arrange a visit.
+Northey House and outbuildings are let on a private lease and are not open to visitors.